Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 #### Generating Instrumented Code
 The final step required for anywhere instrumentation is to generate new code from the instrumented CFG.

-The annotations represented by instpoints cannot be directly used to generate code. nstead, we first construct an augmented CFG that represents the instrumented code, and this augmented CFG is then used to generate the new instrumented binary code.
+The annotations represented by instpoints cannot be directly used to generate code.

+Instead, we first construct an augmented CFG that represents the instrumented code, and this augmented CFG is then used to generate the new instrumented binary code.